 People have had such a lousy record that interested people are still concerned with questions like what is the best and worst years for 6.0 Powerstroke.

 Frequent turbo failure, issues with EGR valve and exhaustion system, clogged oil cooler are some common problems of 6.0 Powerstroke engines.

 Altogether, the user experience has got tremendously bad and marked the period of 6.0 Powerstroke manufacture as the darkest time for Ford.

-What are the Worst Years for 6.0 Powerstroke and Why?
+What are the Worst 6.0 Powerstroke Years and Why?

 From January 2003, the US federal government asked diesel engine vehicles to follow stricter guidelines.
 Ford could have followed that guideline just by adding an EGR, a clean-burning engine, and a geometry turbo to its previously made 7.3L.

 But instead, Ford created an entirely new engine to satisfy 2003 federal regulations, provide more power compared to its competitors, increase fuel efficiency, and decrease engine noise.

 To complete the task, Ford used variable-geometry turbo, 4 valves system, digital fuel injection, and EGR.
 All these updates brought some improvements.
 However, at the same time, users experienced different issues.
 Here’s a detailed year by year narrative of those issues: